rotwatsb/ocalf/README.md

 A period following a let binding tells the repl to create the binding in the environment, but not to evaluate anything.

-Alternatively, you can evaluate bindings immediately by dropping the period and add attaching an "in" clause:
+Alternatively, you can evaluate bindings immediately by dropping the period and attaching an "in" clause:

 "let map = fun f -> fun l ->
      match l with